 This DIY breakfast in bed tray was created with a $2 thrift store find!
-You can make this vintage inspired tray using this simple tutorial.
+Top with a vintage graphic and resin to personalize and make it beautiful.

 When I saw this breakfast in bed tray marked down to $2.00 at a local thrift store, I knew I had to get it for a resin project.